darrylgit/ytest/README.md

 git remote add upstream https://github.com/DanielJWagener/ytest.git
 ```

 3. Let me know when you've got everything ready!
 I'll then change the upstream package.json to include lodash.
+I'll also push an index.js file that console logs lodash.

 4. When I've given you the word that I've added lodash, run these commands: